FC Espanya de Barcelona

 FC España de Barcelona, was a Spanish Catalan football club based in Barcelona.
 They enjoyed a golden age during the 1910s and were Catalan champions three times during the decade.
 They were also Copa del Rey runners-up in 1914.
 By 1923 the club had changed its name to Gràcia FC and in 1932 it merged with CE Europa.

 Founded by three students, Graells, Rossendo and Just, in September 1905, their first game was against an FC Barcelona second team.
 They were one of several football clubs to emerge with a reference to Spain in their title.
 Others in Barcelona included Hispania AC and Sociedad Española de Football, both formed in 1900.
 This latter club later became RCD Espanyol.
 Elsewhere Real Madrid was formed after a split with Club Español de Madrid and CD Español de Valladolid later merged into Real Valladolid.
-Other similar named clubs also emerged in Cadiz and Valencia.
+Other similar named clubs also emerged in Cádiz and Valencia.